robolyst/osquant/content/papers/intro-to-black-scholes-and-hedging/index.md

 The intuition here is that the return on the total position (option + stock) should be equal to the risk free rate.
 This is what we call an arbitrage free assumption.

-The full list of assumptions requried to solve for \\( C \\) are:
+The full list of assumptions required to solve for \\( C \\) are:

-1. There exists a risk free asset with a fixed rate of return for the life of the option.
+1. A risk free asset exists with a fixed rate of return for the life of the option.
 1. The market is arbitrage free.
 1. You can borrow and lend any amount of money at the risk free rate.
 1. You can buy or sell any amount of the stock.
 This includes short selling and fractional amounts.
-1. There are no transaction costs (no bid-ask spread or commissions).
+1. Trading does not cost money (no bid-ask spread or commissions).
-1. The instantaneous log return of the underlying's price is a geometric Brownian motion with constant drift and volatility.
+1. The instantaneous log return of the stock's price is a geometric Brownian motion with constant drift and volatility.

 # Deriving the Black-Scholes equation